-- - Credit will only be granted if the course is the equivalent or near-equivalent to a course offered by the U of M. - Credit transfers are evaluated on a case-by-case basis.
+- Credit will only be granted for courses completed at a recognized and accredited university or college. - Credit will only be granted if the course is the equivalent or near-equivalent to a course offered by the U of M. - Credit transfers are evaluated on a case-by-case basis.